 Many of the batteries that end up in landfills are those that have only been used once.

-In order to reduce the number of batteries ending up in landfills and harming the environment, buy rechargeable batteries instead.
 Over time, rechargeable batteries have been considered inconvenient as they had to be charged prior to use and did not last very long.
-However, although they may lose their charge eventually, the technology of rechargeable batteries means you can reuse them over and over again.
+However, although they may lose their charge eventually, the technology of rechargeable batteries means you can reuse them over and over again and reduce battery waste.

 - Reducing hazardous and harmful waste from ending up in general landfills.